 The fall season is the best time to start planning any new additions you have been wanting to put into your landscape.
 The weather is perfect and gives you enough time for any transplants to be ready for next year.

-With the temperatures finally dropping to two digits and the weather starting to cool down in the Arizona desert, plants and trees will have the best chance to transplant safely into their new home.
-With less sun and heat shining down on them, trees will not require as much water as they would need during the summer.
-They can even benefit from the moisture that is slowly starting to build back up in the air.
+Now that the temperatures are starting to drop in the Las Vegas area, plants and trees will have the best chance to transplant safely into their new location.
+With less sun and heat bearing down on them, plants and trees will not require as much water as they would need during the summer.

 Tipu Tree (Tipuana tipu)

-The semi-evergreen Tipu tree has turned out to be one of the most popular selections in the southwest region for its quick growth and attractive glossy yellow flowers that bloom through the summer months.
-It only takes a couple of years for the Tipu tree to reach peak heights and begin growing large canopies of shade for your home, patio, or any areas of your landscape that would benefit from shade.
+The semi-evergreen Tipu tree has become one of the most popular choices in the southwest area for its fast growth and eye-catching bright yellow flowers during the summer months.
+It only takes a couple of years for the Tipu tree to reach peak heights and start creating massive canopies of shade for your home, patio, or any areas of your landscape that would benefit from shade.

-Planting a Tipu tree is also a fantastic way to guard other smaller plants in your yard from the hot desert summers.
-This tree does not require heavy upkeep and it thrives nicely in different kinds of soil and drought-like conditions.
+Planting a Tipu tree is also a great way to protect other plants in your yard from the scorching desert summers.
+This tree does not require heavy maintenance and it thrives well in different types of soil and drought-like conditions.